jchapuis/fullstackscala-scaladays2025/slides.md

 ```

-^ - we are defining here a stream of chunks of bytes forming up the tile
+^ - codwise we implement this with fs2 and doobie
- - this is the sql query, abridged
+ - we are defining here a stream of chunks of bytes forming up the tile
- - we use doobie DSL to define what is called an SQL fragment
+ - we use doobie DSL to define what is called an SQL fragment, here abridged
  - we indicate we want to stream it
  - the layerTile function interprets it on IO using the transactor, this represents our DB connection
  - now we get a stream of bytes that we can feed into the HTTP response